MarkGiddings202/Unit-7-CarGrail/README.md

 # CarGrail #

 ## Heading ##
-  > CarGrail is a car application, that will give its user a variety of suggestions based off of the budget you provide.
+  > CarGrail is a car app that will give its user a variety of suggestions based off of the budget & income you provide.
 CarGrail's mission is to make it's user be finanically prepared before going car shopping.
-CarGrail is used to determine the price of cars based on a users budget and helps the user by providing a plethora of cars based on the budget.
+CarGrail is used to determine the price of cars based on a users finances and helps the user by providing a plethora of cars based specifically on the users .

 ## Sub-Heading ##